Skip to content

 On Test Day at ECC

 • On test day, bring a valid ID with your name, photo, Illinois address, and signature.
 You can use a driver's license, state ID, passport, or military ID.
 No other IDs are accepted.
 If you forget your ID, you can't take the test.
-You need to be on the roster to take the test, and it's by appointment only.
+You must be on the roster to take the test, and it's by appointment only.

 • You can only take scheduled breaks.
 If you're late coming back, your test time will be shorter.